-(A) Fourteen days before an election, the board of elections shall cause to be prepared from the statewide voter registration database established under section 3503.15 of the Revised Code a complete and official registration list for each precinct, containing the names, addresses, and political party whose ballot the elector voted in the most recent primary election within the current year and the immediately preceding two calendar years, of all qualified registered voters in the precinct, except as otherwise provided in section 111.44 of the Revised Code.
+(A) Fourteen days before an election, the board of elections shall cause to be prepared from the statewide voter registration database established under section 3503.15 of the Revised Code a complete and official registration list for each precinct, containing the names, addresses, and political party whose ballot the elector voted in the most recent primary election within the current year and the immediately preceding two calendar years, of all qualified registered voters in the precinct.
 All the names, insofar as practicable, shall be arranged in alphabetical order.
 The lists may be prepared either in sheet form on one side of the paper or in electronic form, at the discretion of the board.
 Each precinct list shall be headed "Register of Voters," and under the heading shall be indicated the district or ward and precinct.

 Appended to each precinct list shall be attached the names of the members of the board and the name of the director.
 A sufficient number of such lists shall be provided for distribution to the candidates, political parties, or organized groups that apply for them.
 The board shall have each precinct list available at the board for viewing by the public during normal business hours.
 The board shall ensure that, by the opening of the polls on the day of a general or primary election, each precinct has a paper copy of the registration list of voters in that precinct.